usnistgov/openfoamEmbedded3DP/README.md

 This repository is linked with the paper and dataset linked at the top of this document.
 Typical workflow for a Windows desktop for a single parent folder (e.g. HBHBsweep) was as follows:

-1
+1.
-    a.
-In JupyterLab, generate input files using noz3dscript.ipynb and ncreate3d.py.
+    1. In JupyterLab, generate input files using noz3dscript.ipynb and ncreate3d.py.
 For each simulation, this generates legend.csv, geometry.csv, case, 0, constant, system, Allclean, Allrun, Continue.
 For the parent folder, this generates mesh and geometry files.

-    b. (optional file generation) Move files to server and other computers, if needed.
+    2. (optional file generation) Move files to server and other computers, if needed.

 2. In Ubuntu, edit the bash script runallfiles.sh to include appropriate number of processes, correct list of folders.
 In Ubuntu, run runallfiles.sh in background.
 This starts the simulations running. (bash runallfiles.sh &).
 OpenFOAM will generate 0.1, 0.2, ..., VTK, and logs during this process.

-3
+3.
-    a.
-In Anaconda powershell or JupyterLab, run donescript.py on each computer while simulations are running (python3 donescript.py [parentfolder]).
+    1. In Anaconda powershell or JupyterLab, run donescript.py on each computer while simulations are running (python3 donescript.py [parentfolder]).
 This watches the simulations and aborts them using case/system/controlDict if they are too slow.
 In newer versions, donescript.py is implemented inside of runallfiles.sh.

-    b. (optional file management) Modify movescript.py to look at relevant folders.
+    2. (optional file management) Modify movescript.py to look at relevant folders.
 In Anaconda powershell or JupyterLab, run movescript.py on each computer while simulations are running or after they are done (python3 movescript.py X, where X is the number of hours to wait between loops).
 This moves simulation results to the server.

-4
+4.
-    a.
-Modify comboscript.py to include relevant folders and desired image types.
+    1. Modify comboscript.py to include relevant folders and desired image types.
 Turn on waiting to let this script run continuously.
 In Command Prompt, run ([path]\pvpython.exe [path]\comboscript.py).
 Do this while simulations are running or after they are done.
 This generates images and interfacePoints.

-    b. (optional image generation) Modify videoscript.py to look at relevant folders.
+    2. (optional image generation) Modify videoscript.py to look at relevant folders.
 In Anaconda powershell or JupyterLab, run videoscript.py to consolidate images into videos (python3 videoscript.py).
 Do this while images are being generated or after they are done.

-5
+5.
-    a.
-In JupyterLab, use interfacemetrics_viscsweep.ipynb to generate sliceSummaries.csv, steadyPositions.csv, and steadyTimes.csv.
+    1. In JupyterLab, use interfacemetrics_viscsweep.ipynb to generate sliceSummaries.csv, steadyPositions.csv, and steadyTimes.csv.

-    b.
-In JupyterLab, use interfacemetrics_viscsweep.ipynb to make plots.
+    2. In JupyterLab, use interfacemetrics_viscsweep.ipynb to make plots.